Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • You usually want to charge one or two devices at the same time

-• You find fast charging via USB-C important
+• Fast charging via USB-C is important to you

-• You're taking longer trips or are off-grid for several days in a row
+• You take longer trips or are off-grid for several days in a row

 • You regularly want to charge multiple devices, also for others

-• You want extra margin so that you don't have to think about remaining capacity as quickly
+• You want extra margin so you don’t have to worry as much about remaining capacity

-For example, the product page for the 30,000 mAh version mentions that this model features four solar panels and an extended design that allows it to charge multiple devices simultaneously.
-The 20,000 mAh version, on the other hand, emphasizes fast USB-C charging, wireless charging, and additional outdoor features.
+For example, the product page of the 30000 mAh version mentions that this model has four solar panels and a comprehensive design that allows multiple devices to be charged simultaneously.
+The 20000 mAh version emphasizes fast USB-C charging, wireless charging, and extra outdoor features.

-How many times can I charge my phone with a solar power bank?
+How often can I charge my phone with a solar power bank

 How often you can charge your phone depends on several factors